Skip to main content

 Students walking on campus.

-As exciting as it might be to begin a new school year, students and parents alike likely will be suffering some anxiety as well, especially with COVID-19 safeguards still a concern.
+As exciting as it might be to begin a new school year, students and parents alike will likely suffer some anxiety as well.

 OSU Extension recommends that parents project the right attitude to help set the tone for the upcoming year.
 Parents in need of reassurance should reach out to friends, other family members or even a professional counselor to talk through any issues.